• Home

 How much does the Salzburg Card cost?

 It depends on which pass you buy.
 Purchase the Salzburg Card for 24 hours, 48 hours or 72 hours.
-Here are the prices for 2019.
+Here are the prices as of October 2022.
 Note that peak season is more expensive.

 Your first use of the Salzburg Card activates it.
-Therefore, you can purchase it ahead of time and be ready to use it once you arrive in Salzburg and start your sightseeing.
+Therefore, you can purchase it ahead of time and be ready to use it once you start looking for things to do in Salzburg.

 If you are using your ticket for public transportation, it’s important to remember that it’s only valid when your card is completely filled out with your name and dates of use.